MaybeMaru/MaybeMaru/README.md

 # 🦎⛄ Hi there!

 I'm an 18-year-old Spanish programmer and artist.
-I'm currently in art school and will soon start a degree in animation.
+I'm currently doing a degree in animation.
 I have a particular interest in developing software for converter programs to support programmers and artists.
 I'm especially fond of **Adobe Animate** (formerly Flash) related technologies.